 A reasonable adjustment is an arrangement, support, or modification, agreed in an Access Plan to enable participation in learning and achievement of course requirements.
 Contact JCU’s AccessAbility Services to discuss possible adjustments.
 Please note that the process of negotiating and implementing reasonable adjustments may take several weeks.

 In assessing whether an adjustment is reasonable, the University is entitled, in accordance with the Disability Education Standards, to maintain the inherent requirements of a course.
 If inherent requirements cannot be met with reasonable adjustments, the University provides guidance regarding other study options.

 How to interpret the inherent requirements

 Inherent requirements are presented below as domains and sub-domains and contain the following information:

 A rationale as to why it is an inherent requirement

-Examples of the knowledge, skills, and capabilities that are required to satisfy the inherent requirements of this course.
+Examples of the knowledge, skills, and capabilities that are required to satisfy the inherent requirements of these courses.

 IT is a profession governed by professional standards defined by the Australian Computer Society.
 Students must be able to demonstrate their ability to meet these standards.
-The inherent requirements for this course should be read in conjunction with the Course and Subject Handbook.
+The inherent requirements for these courses should be read in conjunction with the Course and Subject Handbook.

 Compliance with Australian Law and professional regulations.